ChunHeiWongIvan/Radiation_Source_Localisation_Particle_Filtering_Optimisation/README.md

 This repository represents a subsequent research iteration carried out during my research internship at HKU.
 The methodology was revised to remove the learned DQN navigation policy and investigate a more direct optimisation-based source-seeking strategy while retaining particle filtering for probabilistic source estimation.

-The repository therefore contains both elements of the earlier implementation and the later optimisation-based experiments.
+The repository therefore contains both elements of the earlier implementation and the later optimisation-based experiments (E.g. The attached thesis was unchanged from the original).

 ## Requirements